missionfocus/auto-aws/README.md

 # auto-aws (Otto for short)
-This repository contains CDK code to manage and automatically update our AWS infrastructure.
+This repository contains CDK code to manage and automatically update Mission Focus AWS infrastructure.

 ## Update Instructions